jonathansharman/najan/src/phonology.md

 ## Phonotactics

 Najan is monosyllabic, with C(C)V(C)(C) structure.
-Within an onset or coda, the plosives, fricatives, taps, and glides must all be voiced or all be voiceless.
+Within an onset or coda, any plosives, fricatives, and taps must all be voiced or all be voiceless.
 For example, ⟨ts-⟩ and ⟨tl-⟩ are valid, but ⟨tz-⟩ is not.

 <div class="caption">Onset</div>